fnielsen/everything/README.rst

 Rational
 --------

-Functional, classes and other names needs to be imported in Python before we can use them (except for the builtins).
+Functions, classes and other names needs to be imported in Python before we can use them (except for the builtins).
-In interactive data analysis rather than a "clean" namespace, you might want quick access to a range of names in Python.
+In interactive data analysis, rather than a "clean" namespace, you might want quick access to a range of names in Python.
 Pylab already provides access to many names in Numpy and Matplotlib.
 This module, called "everything", expands on Pylab including several other modules relevant for interactive data analysis of data scientists.